 New bonus based contracts:

-Since 2014 Mancherster City have been operating on a unique bonus/incentive based contracts for their squads and even the big name players like Sergio Aguero, David Silva, Vincent Kompany, and Joe Hart all agreed for incentive based contracts.
+Since 2014 Mancherster City have been operating on a unique bonus/incentive based contracts for their squads and even the big name players like Sergio Aguero, David Silva and Vincent Kompany all agreed for incentive based contracts.
 All the players accepted the reduced basic salary but high performance based bonuses and incentives.
 FIFA financial fair play rule has forced City to kind of change their spending and that is visible in the recently leaked salary details of full team squad.

 |PLAYER||AGE||WEEKLY WAGE||CONTRACT UNTILL|

 |Claudio Bravo||34||£80,000||2 years (2020)|

 |Nicolas Otamendi||29||£120,000||2 years (2020)|